Online Training for Christian Ordained Minister License

-We are the National Association of Christian Ministers, an interdenominational fellowship of professional Christian ministers.
+The National Association of Christian Ministers, an interdenominational fellowship of professional Christian ministers.

-Our vision is to make these ministerial resources freely available to all believers called to ministry.
+To make these ministerial resources freely available to all believers called to ministry.

-Strategy: After prayerful consideration of our high ethical standards, and affirmation of our doctrinal statement, our ministry is to:
+After prayerful consideration of our high ethical standards, and affirmation of our doctrinal statement, our ministry is to:

 1) Mentor, License & Ordain Christian Ministers

-2) Develop Ministry Leadership With Ministerial Training
+2) Develop Leadership With Ministerial Training

 3) Confer Accountability Church Charters

-4) Provide a Professional Ministry Network
+4) Provide a Professional Network for Ministers

 Jesus said, "All authority is given to Me in Heaven and in earth.
 Therefore go and teach all nations...to observe all things, whatsoever I commanded you.
 And, behold, I am with you all the days until the end of the world" (Mat 28:18-20, MKJV).

-Christian Ordination: Becoming a Christian Ordained Minister
+Christian Ordination: Becoming an Ordained Minister

 Testimonies of members say the biggest reason that most ministers choose our association is because they feel called of God to move forward in ministry.
 Whether as a professional or lay minister, their goal is to become a pastor, evangelist, chaplain, small group leader etc. or to start a church.
 Naturally, they feel that they need ordination to accomplish this work.
 From there they search the internet to discover their options and quickly become unsatisfied with what they find.
 For them, a piece of paper calling them a minister is not enough.
 They only want to associate with other Christian ministers, and they are unwilling to compromise for anything less than "Christian ordination."
 Further, they want something more than just online Christian ordination.
 While such may be acceptable, they have a real appreciation for the spiritual blessing known as "laying on of the hands."
 After prayer and guidance from the Holy Spirit, they chose the National Association of Christian Ministers as their home.